Skip to main content

 These tools help me provide up-to-date information, perform calculations, and retrieve specific data from the internet when needed.
 If you have a specific question, let me know, and I'll use the most appropriate tool(s) to help!

 To help you debug and test your flows, the Playground displays the agent's tool calls, the provided input, and the raw output the agent received before generating the summary.
-With the given example, the agent should call the News Search component's search_news action.
+With the given example, the agent should call the Web Search component with Search Mode set to News.

 You've successfully created a basic agent flow that uses some generic tools.